-For the second method, we adopt the approach used in Goad et al. (2004), using d log $f{\rm line}/{\rm d}\log f{\rm cont}$ to determine $\eta{\rm eff}$ , having first corrected for contaminating narrow-line contributions to the broad emission-line flux and the host galaxy contribution to the continuum flux, and the 'average delay' between the continuum and emission-line light curves, using their respective structure functions to estimate the uncertainties on interpolated and extrapolated points (see Fig. 5).
-Thus, for each continuum-emission-line light-curve combination we first compute the centroid of the CCF between the continuum and emission-line light curve, measured above a CCF threshold of 0.6 of the peak correlation.
-Example model continuum and emission-line light curves and their corresponding CCFs are shown in Fig. 6 for an assumed power-law radial surface
+For the second method, we adopt the approach used in Goad, Korista and Knigge (2004), using $d \log f{\text{line}}/d \log f{\text{cont}}$ to determine $\eta{\text{eff}}$ , having first corrected for contaminating narrow-line contributions to the broad emission-line flux and the host galaxy contribution to the continuum flux, and the "average delay" between the continuum and emission-line light-curves, using their respective structure functions to estimate the uncertainties on interpolated and extrapolated points (see Figure 5).
+Thus for each continuum-emissionline light-curve combination we first compute the centroid of the cross-correlation function (hereafter, CCF) between the continuum and emission-line light-curve, measured above a CCF threshold of 0.6 of the peak correlation.
+Example